RSGallery2/RSGallery2_Project/README.md

 # RSGallery2_Project
+Support files for RSGallery2 component

+* Update server files
+* Documentation for user and developer J3x, J4x
+* Zip build scripts for RSGallery2 component

 * Leftovers which are not a component, module or plug in
-* Documentation for user and developer
-* Preparation files for the update server
 * ...